 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 21 Housing: Goal 1 1.
 Encourage a variety of housing types including, but not limited to, detached and attached single family, multi-family, mixed use, zero lot line, average lot, cluster, and co-housing.
 Allow for accessory residential structures and apartments.
-Housing types should reflect the Form District pattern. ✓ The proposal would permit an increase in the variety of housing types in the neighborhood by permitting accessory apartments on the lots.
+Housing types should reflect the Form District pattern. ✓ The proposed zoning district would permit a variety of housing types within the same development.
 22 Housing: Goal 1 2.
 Promote housing options and environments that support aging in place.
 Encourage housing for older adults and people with disabilities to be located close to shopping and transit routes and, when possible, medical and other supportive facilities. √ The proposal would support aging in place by providing smaller, lower-cost homes in an established neighborhood, thereby increasing housing choice for persons who may wish to remain in the neighborhood as they age.
 23 Housing: Goal 2 1.
 Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. ✓ The proposed zoning district would permit inter-generational mixed-income development.
 The site is connected to the neighborhood and the surrounding area.
 24 Housing: Goal 2 2.
 Locate housing within proximity to multi-modal transportation corridors providing safe and convenient access to employment opportunities, as well as within proximity to amenities providing neighborhood goods and services.
-Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. √ The site is located relatively close to New Cut Road, a transit corridor, but there is no direct way for riders of transit to reach it.
-New Cut Road can be accessed by walking through the existing Auburn Oaks neighborhood.
+Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. - The site is located in relative proximity to New Cut Road, a transit corridor, but there is no easy way for riders of transit to reach it.
 25 Housing: Goal 3 1.
 Encourage provision of fair and affordable housing by providing a variety of ownership options and unit costs throughout Louisville Metro.
 Expand opportunities for people to live in quality, variably priced housing in locations of their choice by encouraging affordable and accessible housing in dispersed locations throughout Louisville Metro. √ The proposal would encourage the provision of fair and affordable housing by increasing the variety of ownership options and unit costs in the neighborhood, and within Louisville Metro.
 26 Housing: Goal 3 2.
 As neighborhoods evolve, discourage displacement of existing residents from their community. ✓ No existing residents would be displaced by the proposal.
 27 Housing: Goal 3 3.
 Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. ✓ The proposal would permit innovative methods of housing.